perfgopal/skillshare/ml_ops_perf_ra/README.md

 # skillshare
 Materials for my skillshare class: Machine Learning for Operations and Performance Engineering: Regression Analysis

+To download these files, click on the file name in the Git repository and then click "Raw" and you can then "Save As"

 project.data.csv: Dataset you will use to build the model for your project project.proddata.csv:  Sample production dataset you will analyze using your model